Stephen undertook his medical training at the University of Bristol, qualifying in 1987. He initially trained in

 Hospital in Houston, Texas.
 In 2000 he became a Consultant Senior Lecturer at the University of Bristol where he was responsible for the teaching of medical students and for the ENT research

 programme at the University.
-In 2002 he joined the ENT department at Heatherwood and Wexham Park Hospitals.
+In 2002 he joined the ENT department at Heatherwood and Wexham Park Hospitals where he continues to practice.

 In his NHS practice he undertakes general ENT clinics, a Children's ENT clinic and a Neck Lump clinic.
 He is a